-(1) Represents cash incentive award opportunities for our NEOs under the Bonus Plan.
-There were no thresholds or maximum payment amounts in 2023.
-A description of the Bonus Plan for Fiscal Year 2023 is included in the "Compensation Discussion and Analysis" above.
+- (1) Represents cash incentive award opportunities for our NEOs under the Bonus Plan.
+There were no thresholds or maximum payment amounts in 2024.
+A description of the Bonus Plan for Fiscal Year 2024 is included in the "Compensation Discussion and Analysis" above. - (2) Represents target award opportunities under performance restricted stock units (PRSUs) awards under the 2019 Stock Plan.
+No PRSUs were awarded or granted in 2024.